 Taylor: [00:03:35] That's a really great flavour.

 Andrea: [00:03:39] It's so crazy because like I think of you every day, whenever I'm making this tea, I'm like, "Isn't that cool that I kind of know the person who made my everyday beverage?"
 To me, knowing the person who provides it is really, I think, very cool, and I have that ability to be grateful to a person.

 Taylor: [00:04:00] Yeah, that's one of the best parts is like, it's so crazy to think that my tea and my products are incorporated into the daily lives of our customers.
 It's crazy.
 It's so crazy to me.

 Andrea: [00:04:13] So I think that's a really good way to start is just to talk about your journey to becoming an entrepreneur.
 We're here to talk about disability and employment.
-So that's you as an entrepreneur, as really, I think intriguing would hopefully will be intriguing for our audience.
+So that's you as an entrepreneur, that’s really, I think, intriguing and hopefully will be intriguing for our audience.
 So, yeah, can you tell us a little bit about how you got into the tea business?

 Chloe: [00:04:36] Yeah, what your journey is like, whether you grew up wanting to be a tea woman.